-- Simply lounge around by the pool, on the low sunbeds or in a little shady corner of the garden.
+- Simply lounge around by the pools, on the low sunbeds or in a little shady corner of the gardens.
 Some guests barely leave the hotel

-- Others come here specifically for the walking and the hotel has immediate access to some wonderful walks: beautiful Kabak beach is a 45-minute hike along cliff paths through olive groves and pine forest before dropping down to the sea.
+- Others come here specifically for the walking and the hotel has immediate access to some wonderful walks: beautiful Kabak beach is a 45-minute hike along cliff paths.
 Aktas (20-30 minutes' walk) leads to a tiny beach/ rock shelf, where you can swim in clear water

-- For a more challenging walk (more of a climb) try Butterfly Valley, an hour-long descent along steep, stony goat tracks to a glittering bay and sandy beach.
-The deep costal canyon is home to some 40 varieties of butterflies and though it’s a popular stop-off for tourist boats during high season, the scenery is stunning.
-The Lycian Way footpath is a longer walk and the ancient, waymarked route runs just behind the hotel (500km from Antalya to Fethiye)
+- For a more challenging walk (more of a climb) try Butterfly Valley, an hour-long descent along steep, stony goat tracks to a glittering bay and sandy beach

-- For a quieter, more civilised beach experience, head for Kidrak (10 minutes by car or dolmus).
-There is an entrance fee (and hire charges for sunbeds and umbrellas), but it’s a peach of a beach - with shaded picnic tables, loos, showers and a snack bar - and in the quieter months (June or October) you can virtually have the place to yourself
+- For a quiet, civilised beach experience, head for Kidrak (10 minutes by car or dolmus).
+There is an entrance fee, but it’s a peach of a beach, and in the quieter months (June or October) you can virtually have the place to yourself

-- A good day out is a visit to Fethiye (21km), combining shopping (from fashion stores to carpet shops and souk-like markets) and sightseeing (Lycian tombs, Roman theatre, the Archaeological Museum) with hanging out in harbour bars or lunching in one of the town's many excellent restaurants; there's an International Culture and Arts Festival mid-May
+- Visit Fethiye (21km) for shopping, sightseeing (Lycian tombs, Roman theatre, the Archaeological Museum), hanging out in harbour bars or lunching in one of the town's many excellent restaurants; there's an International Culture and Arts Festival mid-May

-- Arrange a tour, or a visit, to one of the region’s ancient cities - the ruined remains of the Roman and Lycian civilisations are everywhere.
-Our favourites are Tlos (for its rock tombs, fortified acropolis and atmospheric theatre) and the lesser known Cadianda, near Uzumlu, in the hills north of Fethiye.
-The ruins of Pinara or Patara are also within easy day-tripping distance
+- Explore one of the region’s ancient cities - the ruined remains of the Roman and Lycian civilisations are everywhere.
+Our favourites are Tlos and the lesser known Cadianda, near Uzumlu, in the hills north of Fethiye

 Activities on site or nearby include: